mikependon/RepoDB.NET/pages/getstarted/sqlserver.md

 }
 ```

-> The [Merge](/operation/merge) method returns the value of the primary or identity column while the [MergeAll](/operation/mergeall) method returns the number of rows affected.
-Both methods are automatically setting back the value of the primary and/or identity property of the model if present.
+> The [Merge](/operation/merge) method returns the value of the primary column while the [MergeAll](/operation/mergeall) method returns the number of rows affected.
+Both methods are automatically setting back the value of the primary property of the model if present.

 ### Deleting a Record